5 Reasons Founder-Led Brands Are Winning Hearts and Wallets, and 13 Lifestyle Brands Doing It Right

 • Golde (Founded by Trinity Mouzon Wofford)

 Trinity started Golde to make wellness feel vibrant and inclusive.
-By showing up—young, Black, and full of joy—she redefined who the wellness world is "for," making thousands of customers feel seen and invited.
+By showing up, young and full of joy, she redefined who the wellness world is "for," making thousands of customers feel seen and invited.

 Fashion: Wear Your Heart (and Story) on Your Sleeve